-[24:14] It wasn’t about, yes, you want him to do bio, you want him to explain concepts, yada, yada, yada, but you really wanted them to be happy with who they were, actively engaged in those choices and seeing how a scribe into that identity could be impactful to a future just society.
+[24:14] It wasn’t about…yes, you want him to do bio, you want him to explain concepts, yada, yada, yada, but you really wanted them to be happy with who they were, actively engaged in those choices and seeing how being ascribed into that identity could be impactful to a future just society.

-[24:37] I think, most importantly, I found that there was a way to take those lofty ideals and operationalize the actual things you do every day in the classroom.
-I could extend that to see that, “Yes, I’m a son of a retired pastor.”
-Growing up, I don’t practice anymore.
+[24:37] I think, most importantly, I found that there was a way to take those lofty ideals and operationalize that into actual things you do every day in the classroom.
+I could extend that to say that, “Yes, I’m a son of a retired pastor.”
+Growing up — I don’t practice anymore —

-[24:57] Growing up in that environment and the way in which he engaged his congregants, I think I’ve absorbed some of that style.
-That whole idea of the word pastor comes from pastor or farming.
-Meaning that, as a shepherd, you take responsibility for the livelihoods of your sheep.
+[24:57] But growing up in that environment and the way in which he engaged his congregants, I think I’ve absorbed some of that style.
+That whole idea of…the word pastor comes from pastor or farming, meaning that, as a shepherd, you take responsibility for the livelihoods of your sheep.

 [25:16] None of my students are sheep but you do view the community as we all take responsibility for each other’s growth.
 If they don’t do well, I take that on.
 There was something I could have done differently to make them more excited about it or something I didn’t connect to.

-[25:34] At the time when I was going through this process, interest in teaching and scholarship of teaching and doing it, still I would say is in its infancy.
+[25:34] At the time when I was going through this process, interest in teaching and scholarship of teaching and doing it was still I would say is in its infancy.
 Very well‑meaning people advised me to stop…

-Bryan: [25:48] and go back, go back to being a real grad student.
+Bryan: [25:50] and go back to being a real grad student.
 What I’m very grateful for the support of our Center for Teaching and Learning we had at FIU at that time, the people there, who are still good friends and colleagues of mine.

-[26:08] I think without their support, I don’t know if I would have been able to navigate.
-It developed your skills at B, how to support, emotional and professional support, to think about teaching, it’s called a leeway, and develop the kind of portfolio that allows me to do what I do now.
+[26:08] I think without their support, I don’t know if I would have been able to navigate… Well, A. develop a skill set, B. have the support, emotional and professional support, to think about teaching in a scholarly way, and develop the kind of portfolio that allows me to do what I do now.